 The CG-4 mount on the Omni XLT 120 is the new and improved version that is praised for quality and dependability.
 It’s completely metal, has 1.75” tripod legs, and it has a max payload capacity of 20 lbs.
 Seeing as the optical tube weighs 12.5 lbs, it’s right within fully operational weights.

-However, the legs come out of the short end of the stick and this will be obvious when you find the eyepiece is much lower than what is convenient.
-However, this is a solvable problem with an extension that gets more lift out of your tripod.
+The legs come out of the short end of the stick and this will be obvious when you find the eyepiece is much lower than what is convenient.
+However, I feel this is a solvable problem with an extension that gets more lift out of your tripod.
 You’ll have to consider cost, added weight, and portability consequences if you go this route.

 The mount itself has tube rings, ball bearings in axes, setting circles, and slow motion controls.
 As is, yes, you can make small adjustments and track bodies in the night sky.

-The included accessories aren’t great, but they work.
+I think the included accessories aren’t great, but they work.
 The good thing is, the rack-and-pinion focuser is all metal – no plastic here.
 It’s a 2” focuser with single speed, can be tricky to focus at high magnification, and it may creep with heavier loads such as astroimaging equipment.
-But, for swapping out eyepieces for viewing, it does great.
-Oh, and it may need some extra lube as it’s been said to be a bit sticky and stiff to use.
+But, for swapping out eyepieces for viewing, I think it does great.
+Oh, and it may need some extra lube as some users claim it to be a bit sticky and stiff to use.

 There is only one eyepiece included with the buy: a 25 mm (40x) Plossl eyepiece.
 It’s multi-coated, offers a 50-degree field of view, and has long 20 mm eye relief.
-The image quality is excellent and stable.
+The image quality is excellent and stable, which is great.
 There is some chromatic aberration on very bright objects, but for amateurs, very little may be noticeable or you can try to correct it with appropriate filters.

 The 6×30 finderscope has been described as either unusable or difficult to use, so you may want to replace with a red dot or even a laser.
 Lastly, a 1.25” star diagonal is included, but if you want to use your telescope for terrestrial viewing, an erect image diagonal will be required.